ksk-dgkr/Patent-Search-Optimization/README.md

 # Patent-Search-Optimization
 A search engine application to provide the most relevant patents to an idea description provided as input.
-To start using the program, clone the repository
+To start using the program, clone the repository.
 ```
 git clone https://github.com/ksk-dgkr/Patent-Search-Optimization.git
 ```
-Install necessary requirements
+Install necessary requirements.

-Installations required:
+### Installations required:
 1) Python version 3.10.11 and above
 2) Create a virtual environment in your project directory
 ```